nicolasboulay/index2share/README.txt

-	INDEX

-Index is a tool that manages file copy, using 2 steps.
-It reads a directory, and creates a list of index files in it.
-This index file could be copied inside some other directory.
-Index program will replace it after a run by the original.
+	INDEX2SHARE

+Index2share is a tool that manages a 2 steps file copy.
+First, it create tiny file to represent bigger files.
+User moves this tiny files as if it were the bigger one, it's much faster than moving the orignal file.

+Then the tiny file are replace by the bigger one in a batch.

+The tiny files could be given as list of files of interest.

 There is no internet/network comunication.